wonyuan/wonyuan/README.md

 👋 hi, i’m @wonyuan a software engineering student at mcmaster university!
 <br>
-🌱 this is neither here nor there but i'm currently building a platform for students, learning about fullstack development, and finding ways to make the day longer.
+🌱 this is neither here nor there but i'm currently: building a platform for tutors and students, learning about fullstack, and finding ways to make the day longer :-)!

   <a href="https://linkedin.com/in/catherine-yang52">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>